BreaBang/WTRW/README.md

 # Write to Run Well
 Write to Run Well is a full stack running web application where runners can log their training, races and goals.
 Users can create public or private journal entries and read public journal entries of other runners.

+I came up for the idea of this app while running.
+I recently signed up for a half-marathon and have been having trouble keeping track of when I ran during the week.
+I also thought it would be useful for running coaches if their customers were using something like this where they could see what their solo runs were like and how they went.

 ## Tech Used
 This app was created using Javascript, EJS, MongoDB, Mongoose, Bootstrap, Node.js, Express.js, Passport, BCRPYT and Render.